 Resist the urge to develop too many Key Messages—three to ten will be most effective

 5. Boilerplate Copy

-- What is it?
-Standardized copy used to express your brand personality
+What is it?
+The standardized copy used to express your brand personality

 6. Elevator Pitch

-- Why is it important?
-Being able to express what your brand is about, in short, easy-to-digest sentences will allow for clear communication to those whom you engage with verbally and want to quickly and easily understand who you are.
+Why is it important?
+Being able to express what your brand is about, in short, easy-to-digest sentences will allow for precise communication to those whom you engage with verbally and want to quickly and easily understand who you are

 7. The Lexicon

-- Ask someone not related to the company (maybe an outside consultant) to suggest terms that are more general.
+Ask someone not related to the company (maybe an outside consultant) to suggest words that are more general

-- Think about these terms in their simplest forms to help you craft the audience-centric language you need.
+Think about these terms in their purest forms to help you craft the audience-centric language you need

-You may find you can develop some or most of these messages yourself or with the help of your team.
+You may find you can develop some or most of your Brand Messaging yourself or with the help of your team.
 Others messages may be more difficult and will require the help of a writer or brand expert.
 Not everyone will need all of these elements.
 What is most important is that you understand the importance of clear and consistent written and verbal communication with your brand.
 Need some help?
 Let's chat!